 But there is really no way to avoid getting cut for the entirety of your life.
 At some point, something will break the skin and bring you to your knees.
 At first, getting up will be unbearable.
 The pain will seemingly spread to your bones, your muscles, your blood, making it impossible to move.
 And while an important ingredient of recovery is the stillness of the body that allows it to mend, one must not underestimate the healing power held within making it move again.

 When I finished college, I let the expectation of others dictate my own work ethic.
 I didn’t have the answers right away so I assumed they’d ever come.
-I didn’t have the patience for progress, thus preventing it from beginning.
+I didn’t have the patience for progress, thus I prevented it from beginning.

 “Do you want to keep playing?” my cousin asked me.